BihuanChen/melt/README.md

-MLT: Systematic Testing via Learning and Guiding
+MELT: Systematic Testing via Learning and Guiding
 ======

-MLT is a tool for systematic software testing via machine learning techniques.
+MELT is a tool for systematic software testing via machine learning techniques.

 Running